powoods/Hop_NAM/README.md

 Both scripts achieve the same results by estimating broad sense heritability, calculating estimated marginal means and converting these means to binary (0, 1 format).

+Both scripts also contain the code used for quantilnormalization of the phenotype data.

-The R script focuses more on a line by line approach while the python script uses a single function to perform all required tasks.
+The R script uses a line by line approach while the python script uses a single function to perform all required tasks.

-The python script contains two versions of the main function: 1) the initial version (est_nam_H2()) which only estimates heritability and marginal means, and 2) the most recent version
-(est_nam_H2_means()) which estimates
-heritability, marginal means, and can convert marginal means to binary (0, 1) format.

-Currently only the R script possesses the code for quantile normalization of susceptibility phenotypes.
-This functionality will be available in the python script in the next releases.